voschezang/coding-handbook/quotes.md

 ### Paradoxes

-- Simple is harder then complex.
-- Minimize work to maximize outcomes.
-- Doing nothing can be a deliberate action.
 - Actual imposters don't get imposter syndrome.
 - Being busy is not caused by a lack of time.
+- Doing nothing can be a deliberate action.
+- Minimize work to maximize outcomes.
+- Not all those who wander are lost.
 - Procrastination is not a time management problem.
+- Rest is more important than repetition.
+- Simple is harder then complex.
 - The past does not exist (in the present).
+- Tracking performance reduces performance.
 - You can learn patience fast.
-- Not all those who wander are lost.
-- Rest is more important than repetition.

 ## Software Engineering